xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 ![Fig 10]({{site.baseurl}}/attachments/description.png)

 Now that you know how the **Spend X Get Y offer** works you can try it on your own and create an offer in your store following the steps described above.
-To proceed you'll need to choose the offer type on the listing page and click _**Create**_ (presuming the Spend X Get Y module {% link "is installed and enabled" ref_fTUahl4n %}).
+To proceed you'll need to choose the offer type on the listing page and click _**Create**_ (presuming the addon Spend X Get Y {% link "is installed and enabled" ref_fTUahl4n %}).
 When all required fields of the offer are filled in don't forget to click _**Update**_ and enable the offer for your customers.

 ![create.png]({{site.baseurl}}/attachments/create.png)